jniemann66/code-task/README.md

 ## testing the app in a browser

-Once both the back-end server is running, enter the address of the front-end server in your browser:
+Once the back-end server is running, enter the address of the front-end server in your browser:

 **http://localhost:3000**